-Everyone wants to get the most out of their computer.
-A common concern is that the computer seems to be significantly slower than when it was brand new.
+Everyone wants to get the most out of their computer and we want to tell you how to speed up your computer in 2020.
+A common complaint is that the computer seems to be significantly slower than when it was brand new.
 These are the best ways to speed up your computer.

 What is the Computer’s Speed?